 4- Make sure your talent is aware of the microphone’s position

 5- Record at least a minute of room tone.

 6- Editing is your friend.
-Sometimes you just have to make the most of what you have.
-Editing the sound files to create a better flow or consistency will allow you to turn average sound into something better.
+Sometimes you just have to use what you have.
+Editing the sound files to create better flow or consistency will allow you to turn average sound into something better.